-- Alternatively, standardised extract of Shatavari, two capsules twice a day, with water is ideal for premenstrual syndrome.
+- Standardised extract of Shatavari, two capsules twice a day, with water is ideal for premenstrual syndrome.

-- Haritaki is good remedy for constipation.
+- Haritaki is good remedy for constipation and cleanising the uterus.
 One teaspoonful (5 g) of the powdered drug with a pinch of Rock-salt (to improve taste) should be taken with lukewarm water.